YaoGroup/DIFFICE_jax/paper.md

 selected ice shelves are provided in their corresponding subfolders to help users employ or further generalize the methods.

-The raw data used in the `pinnIceShelf` package are downloaded from NASA MEaSUREs Phase-Based Antarctica Ice Velocity Map, Version 1 [(NSIDC-0754)](https://nsidc.org/data/nsidc-0754/versions/1), for ice velocity and from NASA MEaSUREs BedMachine Antarctica, Version 2
+The raw data used for the `pinnIceShelf` package are downloaded from NASA MEaSUREs Phase-Based Antarctica Ice Velocity Map, Version 1 [(NSIDC-0754)](https://nsidc.org/data/nsidc-0754/versions/1), for ice velocity and from NASA MEaSUREs BedMachine Antarctica, Version 2